 Some transmissions have filters for their fluid, which should get replaced as well during your manufacturer’s recommended automatic transmission service.

 What Happens If You Don’t Change Your Transmission Fluid?

 Small particles from normal wear and tear get trapped in your transmission fluid.
 These cause extra wear on components if the fluid doesn’t get changed.
 Eventually, old fluid can cause your transmission to start slipping, get stuck in gear, or refuse to go into gear.
-At this point, your entire transmission needs to be rebuilt or replaced, which is far more expensive than the transmission fluid change cost.
+At this point, your entire transmission needs to be rebuilt or replaced, which is far more expensive and complex than the transmission fluid change cost.

 Depending on your vehicle and transmission type, it may be possible to change your transmission fluid on your own.
 Manual transmissions are particularly easy to do yourself.
 Traditional automatics require removing the drain pan and making a bit of a mess, so it’s usually better to have a shop do that.

 Many shops and quick-lube places offer a transmission fluid flush rather than a simple change.
 Like a brake fluid flush, this service replaces nearly all of the fluid in your transmission, while a simple fluid change only replaces about 70% of the fluid.

 Transmissions are very different from brakes, though.
 While brakes are simple, transmissions are highly complex pieces of equipment.
 It’s possible to actually damage a transmission by flushing fluid through it with too much pressure.
 Even more critically, a transmission fluid flush doesn’t replace the filter inside the transmission.
 You may have fresh fluid afterward, but a dirty filter can still cause problems, as well as make the new fluid dirty very quickly.